JeepWay/MoneyTracker/README.md

 * Use MVC pattern.
 * Support CRUD operations.

-## About
-An easy-to-use money tracking window application where users can log in, register, record income and expenses, view/search/filter/modify financial records and view financial summaries according to the selected year and month.

 <p align="center">
 <img src="figure/login.png" alt=login.png width=100%>
 </p>

+## About
+An easy-to-use money tracking window application where users can log in, register, record incomes and expenses, view/search/filter/modify financial records and view financial summaries according to the selected year and month.

 ## Software And Tools Required